FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/value-standards-compliant-authentication.md

 #### Authentication vs. Authorization

-It is important to understand that [OAuth is not an authentication protocol](https://www.oauth.com/oauth2-servers/openid-connect/authorization-vs-authentication/ "Okta's explanation of the OAuth authorization framework/protocol").
+It is important to understand OAuth is not an authentication protocol.
 It's an authorization protocol.

 > OAuth 2.0 was intentionally designed to provide authorization without providing user identity and authentication, as those problems have very different security considerations that don't necessarily overlap with those of an authorization protocol. –[OAuth.com](https://www.oauth.com/oauth2-servers/openid-connect/authorization-vs-authentication/#:~:text=OAuth%202.0%20was%20intentionally%20designed,those%20of%20an%20authorization%20protocol.)